Fermat-ORG/fermat-framework/README-NETWORK-SERVICE_EN.md

 It is a network service that aims to define the behavior and protocol for communication between the components of a platform that runs within the Framework Fermat.

-* Network Services ** ** Actors who are responsible for managing the activities reacted with identities (Actors) located within the platform.
+* **Actors Network Services**  who are responsible for managing the activities reacted with identities (Actors) located within the platform.

-* ** ** Network Services generals who are responsible for managing business logic or data transfer protocols.
+* **Network Services**  generals who are responsible for managing business logic or data transfer protocols.

 ### Connections

 They are the channels established by the communication layer to the network service to send and receive messages.

-### Menssajes
+### Messages

 It is defined as information that the sender sends the receiver through a certain communication channel, and it has a unique meaning.